British intervention in Spanish American independence: Canning's Role

 In August 1822, Castlereagh committed suicide.
 Canning succeeded him as both Foreign Secretary in his second term of office and Leader of the House of Commons.
 In effect Canning carried on Castlereagh's legacy to more effect.
-He wanted to ensure the demise of Spanish colonialism and to make sure that the newly independent Latin American colonies opened to trade as well.
+He wanted to ensure the demise of Spanish colonialism and to make sure that the newly independent South American colonies opened to trade as well.
 In addition Castlereagh wanted to prevent the region coming into the French sphere of influence.
-In this he was most successful; he oversaw the independence of South and Central America thereby acting in support of the Monroe Doctrine and aiding British merchants to open new markets across the region.
+In this he was most successful; he oversaw the independence of South and Central America, aiding British merchants to open new markets across the region.
+Britain's position began to shift in September 1823 when London wrote to Madrid informing them of the plan to send consular officials to South America and the newly independent states.

 Aftermath

-In November 1825 the first minister from a Latin American state, Colombia, was officially received in London.
-By 1826 it was recognised that Britain was the determining factor in the relations of Latin America to the rest of the world.
+In January 1825 the first minister from a South American state, Colombia, was officially received in London.
+By 1826 it was recognised that Britain was the determining factor in the relations of South America to the rest of the world.

 By this stage Britain by now for several years had walked her tightrope very successfully; she had kept the Spanish as an ally for European affairs.
-At the same time British intervention between 1815 - 1819, was one of the key factors for the independence of South American states.
+At the same time British intervention between 1815 and 1819, was one of the key factors for the independence of South American states.
 Especially important was the rearming of the revolutionary armies, the role of the British Legions in Bolivar's campaigns, and the role of Lord Cochrane's squadron in Chile's naval campaign.

 British influence was sufficient to prevent Spain from attempting any serious reassertion of its control over its lost colonies.
-Thereafter Britain remained the most important commercial partner for all Latin American countries especially in supplying mass consumer goods such as textiles, as well as offering a market that was free of import duties after the 1840s.
+British merchants cut the monopolies that been held by the Spanish elite.
+Thereafter Britain remained the most important commercial partner for all South American countries especially in supplying mass consumer goods such as textiles, as well as offering a market that was free of import duties after the 1840s.